ryo-asashi/midr/README.md

 <!-- badges: end -->

-The **midr** package is designed to provide a model-agnostic method for interpreting black-box machine learning models by creating a globally interpretable surrogate of the target model using a functional decomposition technique called *Maximum Interpretation Decomposition* (MID).

-For the theoretical details of MID, see Iwasawa & Matsumori (2025)
-\[Forthcoming\], and for the technical details of the package, see Asashiba et al. (2025) \[Forthcoming\].
+midr is designed to provide a model-agnostic method for interpreting black-box machine learning models by creating a globally interpretable surrogate of the target model using a functional decomposition technique called *Maximum Interpretation Decomposition* (MID).
+For the theoretical details of MID, see Iwasawa & Matsumori (2025) \[Forthcoming\], and for the technical details of the package, see Asashiba et al. (2025)
+\[Forthcoming\].

 ## Installation

-You can install the released version of `midr` from [CRAN](https://cran.r-project.org/) with:
+You can install the released version of midr from [CRAN](https://cran.r-project.org/) with:

 ``` r
 install.packages("midr") # not yet available
 ```

-And the development version of `midr` from [GitHub](https://github.com/)
+and the development version from [GitHub](https://github.com/) with:
-with:

 ``` r
 # install.packages("devtools")